American Gods

 Verdict

 Gaiman's novel is complete, mythologically dense, and one of the finest fantasy novels of the 2000s.
 Fuller's first season is visually extraordinary and anchored by Ian McShane's definitive Wednesday.
 The series then lost its way across two further seasons and was cancelled unresolved.
 The book wins on every dimension that matters: craft, completeness, and the specific pleasure of a road trip through mythological America conducted at the pace prose allows.
-Read first.
+Read the book, watch season one, and know when to stop.